hamaguchikosuke/RealSong_control/README.md

 RealSong_control
 ================

-Realtime detection of sound and playback
+MATLAB + xPCtarget based realtime detection of sound and playback

 This software is a collection of MATLAB codes for realtime detection of a target pattern in animal vocalization (like songbird's song)